jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ## 4. Add Individual data to web map

 To introduce adding data, we will learn how to add markers, polylines, and polygons to our map.
-There are multiple methods for adding data, including methods in which you can large datasets.
-Before getting ahead of ourselves though, this section will show how you can simple points, polylines, and polygons to your map.
+There are multiple methods for adding data, including methods in which you can use large datasets.
+Before getting ahead of ourselves, though, this section will show how you can simple points, polylines, and polygons to your map.

 ### 4.1 Adding Points (aka Markers)